-The day is busily spent in re-roofing and decorating the temples, and it is said to be essential that the work should be concluded before night-fall.
+The day is busily spent in re-roofing and decorating the seventh day. before night-fall.
 Dance at night.

-In the morning the villagers go to Badaga villages, and cadge for presents of grain and ghī which they subsequently cook, place in front of the temple as an offering to the swāmi, and, after the priests have eaten, partake of, seated round the temple.
+In the morning the villagers go to Badaga villages, and

+Eighth day. cadge for presents of grain and ghī which they subsequently cook, place in front of the temple as an offering to the swāmi, and, after the priests have eaten, partake of, seated round the temple.

-Kotas, Todas, Badagas, Kurumbas, Irulas and 'Hindus' come to the Kota village, where an Ninth day. elaborate nautch is performed, in which men are the principal actors, dressed up in gaudy attire consisting of skirt, petticoat, trousers, turban and scarves, and freely decorated with jewelry which is either their own property or borrowed from Badagas for the occasion.
+Kotas, Todas, Badagas, Kurumbas, Irulas and 'Hindus.'

+Ninth day.
+Ninth day. come to the Kota village, where an elaborate nautch is performed, in which men are the principal actors, dressed up in gaudy attire consisting of skirt, petticoat, trousers, turban and scarves, and freely decorated with jewelry which is either their own property or borrowed from Badagas for the occasion.
 Women merely dressed in clean cloths, also take part in a dance called kumi, which consists of a walk round to time beaten with the hands.
 I was present at a private performance of the male nautch, which was as dreary as such entertainments usually are, but it lacked the go which is doubtless put into it when it is performed under natural conditions in the village away from the restraining influence of the European.
 The nautch is apparently repeated daily until the conclusion of the festival.

-A burlesque representation of a Toda kēdu (funeral ceremony) is given, at which the part of the sacrificial buffaloes is played by men with buffalo horns fixed on the head, and body covered with a black cloth.
+A burlesque representation of a Toda kēdu (funeral Eleventh and twelfth days.
+Eleventh and twelfth days.

+head, and body covered with a black cloth.